wheelerjoshua/wheelerjoshua/README.md

 ### Hi there 👋
-- 🌱 Data Science alumnus from Codeup
+- 😄 Pronouns: He/Him
-- 🔭 I'm currently converting scripts from PHP to Python
+- 🔭 I’m currently working on Data Engineering in Azure
+- 👯 I’m looking to collaborate on fun and interesting projects
-- 💬 AWS, ChatGPT, and Data Privacy
+- 💬 Ask me about Azure, AWS, LLMs, and Data Privacy
+- ⚡ Fun fact: After about 17 years of playing guitar I've finally picked up a bass guitar.
 <!--
 **wheelerjoshua/wheelerjoshua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.